kyle-playground/cpp_grid/README.md

 ## Reward setting
 Reward = 1 if new grid, -0.2 if revisited

 Reward += -0.1 if two agents are too close (Intersect appear in density map)

+Reward += 0.1 if agent move toward the center of darker area

 ## Observation(state) for policy:
 #### Map remains known for right now (experimenting phase)